Yang Yao (academic): Research

-Yao has conducted extensive research on the development economics, political economy and institutional change in China.
+Yao has conducted extensive research on development economics, political economy and institutional change in China.

 His early research includes his study on political processes and the institutional change.
 He presented an impossibility result for the efficiency hypothesis of institutional change in a general economic setting and a well behaved political process.
 By combining the social choice literature with the institutional literature, he studied the formative role of political processes in institutional changes.
 Yao's main institutional research focused on China's economic transformation since 1978.
 He explained the contemporary concepts regarding institutional changes and then presented the alternative approach to these concepts.
 Yao explained the general model of China's institutional transition, and proposed a formal model of institutional change involving ideological evolution and actual actions of change.
 He also explained the two phases of institutional changes.

 Yao researched about the informal institutions, collective action, and public investment in rural China and investigated the influence of lineage groups on the expenditure of local public goods.
 He used data from over 200 Chinese villages and found that leaders from two largest family clans in a village contributed to the local public investment and that these leaders were supported by their clans in financing the public goods.

 Yao directed his research focus on political economy in the early 2000s.
 He authored an article about the political equality, coalition formation, and economic performance in autocracies; and explained the economic performance in an autocratic government using theory of endogenous coalition formation.
 He highlighted the role of social revolution in the sustainable growth of a country.
 Yao discussed the high performing countries after the World War II and how the revolutions in those countries led to the uprooting of old socio-political structures of agrarian economy and the establishment of a social culture that supported political equality and industrial growth.
 He investigated the effect of pre-tenure experience on the performance of national executives.
 According to Yao, the political experience gained by national executives influenced their human capital and personal power and led to competent economic governance.
 His cross-country research indicated a positive associated between economic growth and the pre-tenure political experience gained by national executives.